Innovations We Support

 Teenage and Youth Refugee’s Abortion Care Project

-Rwanda Youth Organization for Development Rwanda
+Rwanda Youth Organization for Development

 Rwanda Youth Organization for Development provides friendly abortion care services for women and adolescents in five refugee camps in Rwanda.
 This will be facilitated through (i) focus groups on safe abortion, misoprostol, and contraceptive use; (ii) an android application, Menyapplication, to disseminate information on safe abortion and sexual and reproductive health and rights; (iii) a documentary film that will be developed and shown in the camps.
 Public boxes for access to misoprostol and contraceptives will be established across the camps.
 One camp with particularly high need will also receive monthly training on the clinical management of abortion complications.